koito19960406/bike_svi/README.md

 Cycling is vital for sustainable and healthy cities.
 To encourage such activities, understanding urban bikeability at both detailed and broad spatial scales is crucial.
 Street view imagery (SVI) offers in-depth insights into how street features influence micro-mobility patterns, but existing studies are mainly correlational.
 This research utilized historical time-series SVI, cyclist data from London, to discern the causal effects of specific urban features on cyclist numbers.
 We used propensity score matching to adjust for potential confounding biases and applied the causal forest to estimate the heterogeneity in causal effects.

 ![London map](reports/figures/London/workflow.006.png)
-*Map of changes in cyclist count in London and street view imgaery*
+*Figure 2: Map of changes in cyclist count in London and street view imgaery*

 ## Summary of Findings